coreyshuman/coreyshuman.com/content/articles/winform-hide-to-taskbar.md

 this.Resize += new System.EventHandler(this.Form1_Resize);
 ```

-Now any time a minimize resize event occurs, the program will be put into a hidden state.
+Now any time a minimize resize event occurs, the program will enter a hidden state.
 Only the taskbar icon will be visible.
 The program can be restored by right-clicking the icon and selecting `Restore`.

 <position justify="center">
   <progressive-image src="/assets/posts/winform-hide-to-taskbar/taskbar-03.png" alt="a scenic desert" size="large" >